Introduction to Your Rights and Protections

 Pay what you owe.
 As a plan member, you are responsible for these payments:

-For most of your medical services or drugs covered by the plan, you must pay your share of the cost when you get the service or drug.
+- For most of your medical services or drugs covered by the plan, you must pay your share of the cost when you get the service or drug.
 This will be a copayment (a fixed amount) or coinsurance (a percentage of the total cost).
+Chapter 4 of your EOC tells what you must pay for your medical services.
+Chapter 6 of your EOC tells what you must pay for your Part D prescription drugs.

 - If you disagree with our decision to deny coverage for a service or drug, you can make an appeal.